 One day, I accidentally wear a really tight mask made of extremely thick layers of cotton.
 As I speak, my classmates get only muffled sounds.
-I feel like gagged.
+I feel gagged.

 Only our teacher is wearing a silly transparent face shield so that we can make out what to repeat after him.

 It’s very uncomfortable, nevertheless, it might save lives.

 On my first day of school, it’s raining.

 When I was here eight years ago, on enrollment day, there had been large groups of students of all ages from all over the world.
 United colors of….Scuola Leonardo da Vinci.
 In 2020, about eight newbies are waiting in line in the warm drizzle in front of the office.

 Our slightly advanced class consists of five.
 On the one hand, this small number of students makes learning efficient and individual questions possible.
 On the other hand, they, obviously, had to put people together who would belong to different courses.

 Slightly advanced can mean very different levels.
 But understandably, they cannot grant the luxury of custom-made individual classes.
 Hence, we mangle through the course.

 However, although I’m a bit more advanced than most of my classmates, I still learn something new and I take the chance to deepen my knowledge.
 If you’re willing, you can always profit from a class.